 4. Evaporative emissions from vehicles is a complex phenomenon which depends on multiple factors, that ranges from climate conditions to fuel properties, from driving and parking patterns to the technology used to control these emissions.

-5. Evaporative emissions from a vehicle can be defined, in a very generic way, as Volatile Organic Compounds (VOCs) emitted by the vehicle itself in different operating conditions but not directly deriving from the combustion process.
+5. Evaporative emissions from a vehicle can be defined, in a very generic way, as Volatile Organic Compounds (VOCs) emitted by the vehicle itself in different operating conditions but not directly derived from the combustion process.
 In petrol vehicles the most important potential source of evaporative emissions is the loss of fuel through the evaporation and permeation mechanisms from the fuel storing system.
-Fuel related evaporative emissions may occur during any vehicle operation including parking events, normal driving and vehicle refuelling.
+Fuel-related evaporative emissions may occur during any vehicle operation including parking events, normal driving and vehicle refuelling.

-6. VOCs may also be emitted by specific components of the vehicle like tyres, interior trim or by other fluids (e.g. windshield washer fluid).
-These emissions are usually quite low and do not depend on how the vehicle is used or on the quality of the fuel.
-Evaporative emissions in general do not represent a significant problem for diesel vehicles due to the very low vapour pressure of the diesel fuel.
+6. VOCs may also be emitted by specific components of the vehicle such as tyres, interior trim, plastics or by other fluids (e.g. windshield washer fluid).
+These non-fuel related emissions are usually quite low, not dependent on how the vehicle is used or on the quality of the fuel, and tend to decrease over time.
+Evaporative emissions in general do not represent a significant problem for diesel vehicles due to the very low vapour pressure of diesel fuel.